Home/ Blog/ Healthy Living/

 What are the recommendations for COVID-19 vaccines?

-Here are the recommendations for a booster based on age and the type of vaccine that was given in the initial round of vaccination:
+Here are the recommendations for additional doses of Pfizer/Moderna COVID-19 vaccines based on age and the type of vaccine that was given in the initial round of vaccination:

 Booster Vaccine Recommendation Chart